Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Iqvia at its North Carolina facility, reporting 232 affected workers.
+The largest notice was filed by Iqvia at its Durham facility, reporting 232 affected workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across North Carolina, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across North Carolina, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.